-Leadership is about influence.
-The most important person to influence is yourself.
-Because that’s true, the question is, How can we best influence ourselves?
+Leadership is about influence, but the most important person to influence is yourself.
+So what is the best way to do so?

-Here are five ways the smartest people do this.
+Here are five ways the smartest people influence themselves:

 Worrying about something you can’t change is like being in a hole and digging faster.

 You feel like you’re doing something, but it only makes things worse.
 By not worrying, you make space for new thoughts and ideas to enter.
 Every life has positive and negative dimensions.
 Let go of what you can’t control.
 Invest your energy in things you can.
 Your attitude is the first place to start.